fjazcarate1977/spa-zara/README.md

 - **_IMPORTANT!_** Don´t forget to visit before browsing the SPA [Cors everyone](https://cors-anywhere.herokuapp.com/) in order to avoid any CORS problems.
 - In order to improve the experience, the SPA is responsive.
+- You can check the local storage for the reload time.

 ## Knowing issues: